 The Vision Ears VE5 is a new 5 balanced armature driver custom monitor that now comes in a universal option as of 2020 It is priced at €1413.15

-Disclaimer: The Vision Ears VE5 sent to us is a sample in exchange for our honest opinion in this introductory feature.
-We thank the team at Vision Ears for giving us this opportunity.
+Disclaimer: The Vision Ears VE5 sent to us is a sample in exchange for our honest opinion in this review We thank the team at Vision Ears for giving us this opportunity.

 To read more about Vision Ears products we have featured on Headfonics click here.